splunk/observability-workshop/content/en/other/pet-clinic/1-otel-collector.md

 ## 1. Introduction

-The OpenTelemetry Collector is the core component of instrumenting infrastructure and applications.
+The Splunk OpenTelemetry Collector is the core component of instrumenting infrastructure and applications.
 Its role is to collect and send:

-* Infrastructure metrics (disk, cpu, memory, etc)
+* Infrastructure metrics (disk, CPU, memory, etc)
 * Application Performance Monitoring (APM) traces
 * Profiling data
 * Host and application logs